harryosmar/protobuf-framework/installation.md

 - gRPC service implementations
 - gRPC-Gateway HTTP/JSON reverse proxies
 - Validation code from proto annotations
+- GORM database models from proto annotations

 ## Next Steps

 After installation, you can:
-1. Define your `.proto` files with validation annotations
+1. Define your `.proto` files with validation and GORM annotations
 2. Generate Go code using `protoc` with the installed plugins
-3. Implement your gRPC services with automatic validation
+3. Implement your gRPC services with automatic validation and database models
 4. Build REST APIs using gRPC-Gateway
-5. Use protoc-gen-validate style validation in your services
+5. Use generated GORM models with `ToORM()` and `ToPB()` conversion methods

-## Validation Setup
+## Proto Annotations Setup

+### Validation Rules

 To use validation in your proto files, add validation rules using the `validate.rules` extension: